 The installed location is the directory where the example is decompressed after installing an example in order to be used by the user.
 This folder is always located at the following route:

-An installed example will always have a folder parent called after the name of the module, followed by a dot, followed by the name of the example, followed by an @ symbol and the semmantic version of the example.
+An installed extension will always have a folder parent called after the name of the module, followed by a dot, followed by the name of the example, followed by an @ symbol and the semmantic version of the example.
 For example, if the example is called "My Example" and it's from a module called "My Module", the installation location of the example will be:

-Creating a custom Example Installer¶
+Creating a custom Installer¶

 The example installer can be placed anywhere in the project.
 For simplicity it should be created where you have the rest of the module's assets.
 For example, if you are creating a module called "My Module" and an example of that called "My Example", at the root of the Unity project, you may want to place the installer inside the MyModule folder:

 Now that there is a folder where we can drop in the installation files, we'll create an Installer asset inside the MyExample folder.
 To do so, right click on the aforementioned folder and select

 Create -> Game Creator -> Developer -> Installer.
 If the option doesn't appear, you can also duplicate any existing Installer asset.
 Once you have the Installer asset you can rename it so it makes sense for your project.